Skip to content

 As you can see, as careful as we were, this still happened.
 I wish there were a vaccine for RSV because I would 100 percent get it to avoid the traumatic situation we experienced.

 Megan Smith is a wife and mother to two beautiful girls, trying to be the best possible advocate for them.
-If you want to help make a difference, submit your own post by emailing Noah at [email protected].
-We depend on real people like you sharing experience to help others feel confident in choosing vaccination.
+If you want to help make a difference, submit your own post by emailing us through our contact form.
+We depend on real people like you sharing experience to protect others from misinformation.

 Back To Top